"No one has ever become poor by giving."

 Generosity

 Generosity is giving freely from fullness, not obligation.
-It overflows from someone who has enough—resources, security, inner wealth—so sharing brings joy, not sacrifice.
+Generosity overflows from abundance—resources, security, inner wealth—so sharing brings joy, not sacrifice.
 The generous person gives without keeping score, expecting nothing in return.

-At its heart, generosity shows abundance.
-You give because you have, not to get something back.
-You share without calculating what you're owed.
-You trust that giving creates more, not less.
-You enjoy seeing others thrive and grow.
+At its heart, generosity reveals abundance.
+We give because we have, not to get something back.
+We share without calculating what we're owed.
+We trust that giving creates more, not less.

 This is the Provider at maturity.
 The Mature Provider gives from overflow, not depletion.
 He keeps his own fullness while blessing others.
 His generosity lasts because it comes from a deep well, not a pool he drains.
-His giving supports his community in ways that uplift and strengthen both giver and receiver.
+At its core, generosity is not about the things—it's the spirit of giving a gift out of our abundance of good will and love.

 Generosity and the Provider

-In yourself: You are generous with yourself first.
-You give yourself rest, nourishment, care, and growth.
-You don't empty yourself for others.
+In ourselves: We are generous with ourselves first.
+We give ourselves rest, nourishment, care, and growth.
+We don't empty ourselves for others.
 Self-compassion fuels long-term generosity.
-Treating yourself with kindness sets the tone for all your giving.

-In relationships: You give time, attention, energy, and resources.
-You share freely and celebrate others' successes.
-You help without creating obligation.
-Your support encourages growth, trust, and closeness.
+In relationships: We give time, attention, energy, and resources.
+We share freely and celebrate others' successes.
+We help without creating obligation.

-In your realm: You create cultures of generosity.
-Your giving inspires others to give.
-People trust there is enough because your generosity shows that trust.
-Teams and communities organized around generosity become stronger, collaborative, and resilient.
+In our realm: We create cultures of generosity.
+Our giving inspires others to give.
+People trust there is enough because our generosity proves it.
+Teams and communities organized around generosity become stronger and more resilient.

 The Mature Provider doesn't confuse generosity with self-sacrifice.
 He knows that depleted giving creates resentment, not blessing.
 He guards his own well so he can keep filling others' cups.